zotonic/zotonic/doc/glossary.rst

       There are two kinds of translations.
 Texts in the templates and Erlang modules; and translations of resources.
 Templates and Erlang modules are translated using gettext.
 Resources are translated in the admin, any resource can have an arbitrary number of translations.
 Zotonic selects the shown language based on the preferred language of the visitor and the available languages of a resource.

    Zotonic module
       A Zotonic module (just .module., for short) is a collection of related functionality like scomps, filters, dispatch rules, controllers, templates, etc. Zotonic modules are located in folders under the modules/ directory and, by convention, are prefixed with `mod_`.
+See :ref:`manual-modules`.

    Zotonic site
       A Zotonic site is a collection of scomps, filters, dispatch rules for one website.
 It is a special kind of Zotonic module with has its own config file which allows one to set the hostname, admin password, database connection parameters.
 It often has a set of site specific modules.
 The config file contains site wide settings.
 Zotonic uses the settings to start the site on the right port and connect it to the right database.
 A Zotonic system can run multiple sites.